Are you a good strategic thinker? 5 Signs You Could Be.

 For years, “strategic thinking” has been reserved for executive team meetings or board rooms as part of a firm’s strategic planning process.
 However, the highly dynamic environments we operate in today mean that the assumptions and agreements that form the basis of strategic plans can shift dramatically between these highly structured planning processes.

 Strategic thinking capabilities should be relied upon frequently and informally to maintain and possibly accelerate performance against long-range goals, just as the captain of a large sailing vessel depends on the crew to assess and act given the changing forces and challenges that arise on their journey.
-So too should any leadership team be able to depend on their managers to explore, evaluate and decide how to make changes and still keep the firm on course to achieve its long-range goals.
+So, too, any leadership team should be able to depend on their managers to explore, evaluate, and decide how to make changes while still keeping the firm on course to achieve its long-range goals.

 Strategic thinking is the practice of orienting decisions with the end in mind and working backward to ensure action aligns with the ultimate goal.
 It is a discipline of evaluating alternatives and adapting decision-making to the ultimate goal rather than relying on a more limited and incremental problem-solving approach.